great-expectations/great_expectations/docs/reference/core_concepts.rst

 - How do I use Great Expectations to store Batch Kwargs configurations or logically describe data when I need to build equivalent Batch Kwargs for different datasources?
 - How do I know what data is available from my datasource?

-A **Datasource** is a connection to a **Validation Engine** (a compute environment such as Pandas, Spark, or a SQL-compatible database) and one or more data storage locations.
+A **Datasource** is a connection to an **Execution Engine** (a compute environment such as Pandas, Spark, or a SQL-compatible database) and one or more **Data Connections**.
 For a SQL database, the Validation Engine and data storage locations will be the same, but for Spark or Pandas, you may be reading data from a remote location such as an S3 bucket but validating it in a cluster or local machine.
 The Datasource produces Batches of data that Great Expectations can validate in that environment.

 **Batch Kwargs** are specific instructions for a Datasource about what data should be prepared as a Batch for validation.
 The Batch could reference a specific database table, the most recent log file delivered to S3, or a subset of one of those objects, for example just the first 10,000 rows.